Subscribe to our newsletter for FREE pet updates

 • If you’re growing or storing chives at home, keep them safely stored away from your pet’s curious paws

-Editor's Note: This article was originally published January 11, 2024.
+Editor's Note: This article is a reprint.
+It was originally published January 11, 2024.

 Chives (Allium schoenoprasum) are universally beloved for their versatility, lending a milder onion flavor to countless dishes.
 Eggs Benedict, baked potatoes, soups and roasted meats are just some of the myriad culinary applications of chives in human food cuisine.1 While these little green garnishes can do wonders for your meals, the same can’t be said for your pet’s food.